JoeOrtiz1995/Lightheadedandco/README.md

 ## FUTURE FEATURES
 There are a number of features which unfortunately have not been able to be implemented at this stage such as:

 - Users being able to delete their account.

+- Users being able to share wishlists.

+- Users leaving reviews on products.

+- Fixing the footer as it was completely blocking some elements on the page.

+- I'm not happy with some elements' responsiveness across various sizes and I would want to improve this in future.

+- Add more links to the footer.

+- I don't like the placement for the mailchimp subscription page, but I've had no time to amend the footer or create a page specifically for this, although in hindsight the About Us page might have also been a good place for it.

+- I'd also like to improve the Error page's message and styling.

+- Include more error pages, not just a 404 error page.

+- One of my friends who i got to test the site noticed that if you sort products and then view a product, if they go back, the products aren't sorted anymore.
+I'd like to implement a return view which renders the products list page sorted in the same way

 [Back to top](#contents)